Barbecue

 We started with a basket of Fried Pickle Chips ($5.95) – tangy dill pickle slices soaked in buttermilk, breaded, fried and served with ranch dressing.
 This was far from the first dipping sauce we encountered.

 It might seem excessive to fry macaroni and cheese, and it is, but when Fried Mac & Cheese is on the specials’ board, don’t fight it.
-Fox Bros.’ misshapen grilled cheese balls were filled with macaroni and a molten sauce made from milk, shredded Colby Jack and half-and-half.
-The crunchy breading and oozing core made for a killer app.
+Fox Bros. fills their misshapen grilled cheese balls with macaroni and a molten sauce made from milk, shredded Colby Jack and half-and-half.
+Crunchy breading and an oozing core made for a killer app.

 Of course it’s worth mentioning the signature barbecue sauce, which had a deep burgundy hue, a tomato base and good viscosity.
 The sauce wasn’t overly sweet pretty and had a peppery finish.

-We also ordered several slabs of Jalapeno Cornbread ($1.95) that were studded with cream cheese but still had dry pockets.
+We also ordered several slabs of Jalapeño Cornbread ($1.95) studded with cream cheese that still had dry pockets.
 This wasn’t anything that whipped honey butter couldn’t remedy.

 We considered ordering a bowl of banana pudding or a slab of chocolate pecan pie, but decided to hold out for Morelli’s Gourmet Ice Cream.